 These changes were made after discussion with Pearl Meyer and our senior management team, as well as consideration of Pearl Meyer's industry and market analysis, recommendations and findings with respect to our executive compensation program, and consideration of shareholder outreach feedback.
-We believe these compensation program changes further enhance the pay-for-performance focus of our executive compensation program, which underwent a significant redesign beginning in 2019 in response to shareholder feedback, and continue to strengthen the alignment of our executive compensation program with the long-term interests of our shareholders.
+We believe these compensation program changes further enhance the pay-for-performance focus of our executive compensation program, and continue to strengthen the alignment of our executive compensation program with the long-term interests of our shareholders.

 We seek to pay our executive officers fairly and competitively and to link pay with performance.
-As in 2020, the main elements of our compensation program are base salary, performance-based cash incentive awards under our PIP, and performance-based stock incentive compensation in the form of RSAs tied to our operating ratio results and PBRSUs tied to Company profitability.
+The main elements of our compensation program are base salary, performance-based cash incentive awards under our PIP, and performance-based stock incentive compensation in the form of RSAs tied to our operating ratio results and PBRSUs tied to Company profitability that we believe drive focus on operational excellence in support of long-term value creation and continuity for our leadership team.